vanStaen/rewaer/Readme.md

 ## DATABASE

+**We use MangoDB for this project.** </br>
+And use the Mondo Compass as GUI for the database.

+### Run MongoDB locally:
-**We use MangoDB for this project.** how to install mongodb locally on MAc : https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/
+- how to install mongodb locally on MAc : https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/
+- to run mangoDB, use `brew services start mongodb-community@4.4` from anywhere.
+- to stop it, user `brew services stop mongodb-community@4.4`.
+- to connect to the Mango shell, `mongo`

+### Cluster
+the cluster is called `rewaer01`, and hosted in a M0 sandbox on AWS (frankfurt).

 ## DEPLOY